SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

 First, you need to define, how to open the Pitstop MFD (a part of the In Car Menu, aka ICM) in *Project CARS 2*.
-"I" is the default value for *openPitstopMFD*, which is **not** the standard binding of *Automobilista 2*.
+"I" is the default value for *openPitstopMFD*, which is **not** the standard binding of *Project CARS 2*.
 You need to change these bindings in *Project CARS 2*, since the standard bindings are undefined in the current distribution of *Project CARS 2*.

 	openPitstopMFD: *openHotkey*;
 	pitstopMFDMode: Event | Input | Play | Raw | Default;